Getting the basics right

-Whilst this might involve some technical skills and decision making, often its about clarifying the business impact of ‘problems’ to the right people in language they understand – and then getting action and resolution.
+Whilst this might involve some technical skills and decision making, often it’s about clarifying the business impact of ‘problems’ to the right people in the language they understand – and then getting action and resolution.

-The test of whether an IT organisation is actually using PM successfully is simply to ask ‘what are out current top 5 or 10 problems?’
+The test of whether an IT organisation is actually using PM successfully is simply to ask ‘what are our current top 5 or 10 problems?’
 This should be known across the team and not just the preserve of one or two service management people.
-Problems should be visible underlying issues that are defined and perhaps understood or not, but are certainly quantified and prioritised.
-When problems are visible across a wider team there is also a greater chance that they can be resolved resolved quickly through basic ‘crowdsourcing’.
+Problems should be visible underlying issues that are defined and perhaps understood or not but are certainly quantified and prioritized.
+When problems are visible across a wider team there is also a greater chance that they can be resolved quickly through basic ‘crowdsourcing’.

 These skills and attributes are:

 - EIQ (emotional Intelligence) and project management skills

 - Klout and respect in the organisation

 - Completer/finisher profile – rather than technical

 Trend analysis is of course required and this is the technical and admin part of the role, although that can be done as a component within the Problem Management team or from other technical groups.
 The point here is that the technical/admin profile people aren’t usually suited to carrying out the resolution/completion tasks – this usually requires a more senior profile and skill-set.